 Field Description

 Label This OCP's physical number.
+C1, C2, C3 BR1, BR2, BR3

 Status open or closed.
 If a trip cause has been detected, the details are linked here with the Open status.

 Туре This OCP's type.

 Rating This OCP's rated current.

 Lines Lines associated with this OCP.

 Protected outlets Outlets associated with this OCP.

+Field Description

-Field Description Inlet Inlet associated with this OCP.
-This information is useful only when your PDU has multiple inlets.
+Inlet Inlet associated with this OCP.

+Useful when your PDU has multiple inlets.

 RMS current This OCP's current state and readings, including current drawn and current remaining.

-► To customize this OCP's name:
+- ► To customize this OCP's name:

 - 1. Click Edit Settings.

 - 2. Type a name.

 - 3. Click Save.

-► To view this OCP's RMS current chart:
+- ► To view this OCP's RMS current chart: